 | 15D | 200 |

-Even though thin nylon is light, it still resists abrasion well.
-This helps your tent last in high-stress areas.
-The light weight reduces the strain on your back while you hike.
+Even thin nylon resists abrasion well, which helps your tent last in high-stress areas like the floor and guy-line attachment points.
+The light weight also reduces strain on your back over long days on trail.

 What Does Denier (D) Mean?

-Nylon is a top pick for hikers who need lightweight options.
-Because the fabric stretches, it spreads out stress.
-This lowers the chance of a sudden tear.
-Ripstop nylon uses a special crosshatch pattern to stop small holes from getting bigger.
-This makes the fabric very efficient.
-Just remember that nylon can be damaged by UV rays, especially if you camp at high altitudes where the sun is stronger.
+Nylon is a top pick for hikers who need a light shelter because the fabric stretches to spread out stress, which lowers the chance of a sudden tear.
+Ripstop nylon adds a crosshatch reinforcement pattern that stops small holes from growing larger, making the fabric very efficient for its weight.

 Disadvantages of Nylon Tents

-Water can be a problem for nylon tents.
-When it gets wet, the fabric can grow by about 3.5% in length.
-This causes sagging, which makes the tent hard to keep tight.
-Sagging also leads to more condensation inside.
-Unlike polyester, nylon needs waterproof coatings to stay dry.
-These coatings can wear off, so you will need to reapply them eventually.
+Water is a real problem for nylon tents.
+When the fabric gets wet, it can grow by about 3.5% in length, which causes visible sagging and makes the tent hard to keep taut.
+Sagging also leads to more condensation inside, making the tent feel damp and cramped.

 Advantages of Polyester Tents

 Polyester tents are a popular choice for many reasons.
-They are cost-effective and offer great performance for the price.
-They are excellent at resisting weather.
-They keep their shape even when they are soaking wet.
-This means you won’t have to go outside in the rain to tighten your tent stakes.
+They cost less than comparable nylon tents and hold their shape even when soaking wet, so you won’t need to go outside in the rain to re-stake your setup.

-Polyester also handles UV rays much better than nylon.
-It does not absorb much water and dries very quickly.
-This makes it much easier to pack up and go after a rainy night.
-These features give you more confidence when the weather is unpredictable.
+Polyester handles UV rays much better than nylon.
+It absorbs very little water and dries quickly, making it easier to pack up and move on after a rainy night.
+These features give you more confidence when weather conditions shift without warning.

 Products Worth Considering